vhallac-pia/claude-code-setup/commands/extract-work-log.md

    - External resources created (Confluence pages, etc.)

 3. **Session metadata**:
-   - First user message timestamp → session start
-   - Last message timestamp → session end
+   - **Duration**: Calculate from the **initial task-defining prompt** (not first message of day) to session end
+   - If multiple unrelated tasks in one day, calculate duration per task
+   - Format duration as `Xh Ym`
    - Session date for the heading

 ## Work Log File